mristin/doctest-csharp/README.md

 The using directives of the individual code snippets will be de-duplicated and `NUnit.Framework` will be automatically added.

-For example, assume the following code snippet:
+For example, assume the following code snippet in `SomeProgram.cs`:

 ```cs
 namespace Some.Namespace